Zak4sad/container_solutions_task/README.md

 - Enable Logging
 - Use Terraform to automatically bootstrap the whole infrastructure
 - Deploy my application in AWS or GCP or Even Azure
-- Deploy the application in a staging environment (locally first)
 - Deploy the application in a production environment (locally first)